cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 Note: `formatNumber` and `printNumber` functions, identical to those above, are part of the [system library](SYSTEM-LIBRARY.markdown).

+### Print merging optimization

-Existing Print Merging optimization is enhanced to use the new formatting mechanism where possible.
+The [Print Merging optimization](SYNTAX-6-OPTIMIZATIONS.markdown#print-merging) was enhanced to use the new formatting mechanism where possible.
 For example, `println($"Minimum: $min, middle: $mid, maximum: $max")` in language target earlier than 8 compiles into

 ```
 print `Minimum: `